-The forehead-EOG and EEG dataset (SEED-VIG) was collected by Zheng et al. [22].
+The forehead-EOG and EEG data set (SEED-VIG) was collected by Zheng and Lu [22].
 There are 23 subjects (11 males and 12 females with an average age of 23.3 years) who participated in the experiments.
-All participants were without the influence of any kind of drugs such as caffeine, alcohol, and tobacco, etc. and possessed normal hearing and self-reported normal or corrected-to-normal vision.
-As we know, Ferrara et al. [60] reported that humans are completely sleepy approximately at 1:30 pm after lunch, when their fatigue can quickly reach the peak.
+All participants were without the influence of any kind of drugs such as, caffeine, alcohol, and tobacco, etc., and possessed normal hearing and self-reported normal or corrected-to-normal vision.
+As we know, Ferrara and De Gennaro [60] reported that humans become very sleepy approximately at 1:30 P.M. after lunch, when their fatigue can quickly reach the peak.
 The experiments were performed at that time and lasted about two hours without alertness in the simulated environments.
-As seen in Fig. 7, there is an LCD screen that comprises of a four-lane highway, simulated as a real environment in front of the experimental vehicle and the movements of the vehicle without any dynamical system; for instance, the engine controls its movement by software, the gas pedal, and the steering wheel.
+As seen in Fig. 7, there is an LCD screen that comprises a four-lane highway, simulated as a real environment in front of the experimental vehicle and the movements of the vehicle without any dynamical system; for instance, the engine controls its movement by software, the gas pedal, and the steering wheel.
 The simulated environment can be updated in real time; the subjects of the experiments are sleeping during driving, without any warning feedback.
-Both forehead-EOG and EEG raw signals were collected from ESI NeuroScan System using a 1000 HZ sampling frequency.
+Both forehead-EOG and EEG raw signals were collected from ESI NeuroScan System using a 1000-Hz sampling frequency.